Hussain1236/Bilal-/README.md

-so that the companion does not interpret the dream badly if a person has a dream three time over the left shoulder or turn to the side or stand up to reciting the following pray the dream will not course any harm
+so that the companion does not interpret the dream badly if a person has a dream three time over the left shoulder or turn to the side or stand up to reciting the following pray the dream will not course any harm no one be like you if you stand along just be a good person